lnxchk/chefdk-fundamentals/scene_04.md

 * The package named h-t-t-p-d is installed.

-* The file named slash-var-dub-dub-dub-slash-h-t-m-l-slash-index-dot-h-t-m-l is created with the content "Hello, world!"
+* The file named slash-var-slash-dub-dub-dub-slash-h-t-m-l-slash-index-dot-h-t-m-l is created with the content "Hello, world!"

 * The service named h-t-t-p-d is started and enabled.